Simple Ways to Pet Proof Your Car Like a Pro

-When you consider that there are approximately 775 motor vehicles per 1000 people in Australia, it’s no surprise that many people are choosing to take their pets on holiday road trips or include them in their everyday on-the-road activities and errands.
+According to forecasts, Australia have 21.1 million registered motor vehicles in 2023, so it’s no surprise a lot of people take their pets on road trips or include them in their everyday activities on the road.

 Of course, pets and cars don’t always mix.
 Things can get messy (and smelly), making your time in the car unpleasant.
 That’s why we’re sharing our best car pet protection tips, so you can start enjoying the extra time with your pet, stress-free.